Quasi-steady emission from repeating fast radio bursts can be explained by magnetar wind nebulae: Physical model

 \subsubsection{Energy injection}

-Both rotational energy injection \citep{Dai2017,KM2017} and magnetic energy injection \citep{Beloborodov2017,MM2018,ZW2021} models have been proposed to explain the PRS luminosity as well as the large RM detected for FRB 121102 \citep{Michilli2018}.
-The observed persistent radio emission from FRBs can be interpreted as synchrotron emission from electrons in the nebula.
+Both rotational energy injection \citep{Dai2017,KM2017} and magnetic energy injection \citep{Beloborodov2017,MM2018,ZW2021} models have been proposed to explain the PRS luminosity as well as the large RM detected for FRB 20121102A~\citep{Michilli2018}.
+The observed persistent radio emission from FRBs can be interpreted as synchrotron emission from electron-positron pairs in the nebula.

 The upper limit of the energy stored in the nebula is

 Here $\epsilon_e \approx 1-\epsilon_B$ is the injection efficiency, $\mathcal{N}_{\rm sd/mag}(t_{\rm age})=1$ for $t_{\rm age}<t_{\rm sd/mag}$ and $\mathcal{N}_{\rm sd/mag}(t_{\rm age})=(t_{\rm sd/mag}/t_{\rm age})[1 + {\rm log}(t_{\rm age}/t_{\rm sd/mag})$ for $t_{\rm age}>t_{\rm sd/mag}$, accounts for the effect of adiabatic energy loss from the magnetar wind nebula which is especially significant at late times.
 As radiative energy losses are also relevant, equation~(\ref{Einj_max}) provides a strict upper limit for energy contained in the nebula.